FaiOnayq/Accident-Eye/README.md

 ## 📊 Dataset

-The dataset has acquisition from kaggle [1] and is divided into 4 classes:
+The dataset has acquisition from Kaggle [1] and is divided into 4 classes:
 1. **Accident Scenarios**:
    - Minor Impact
    - Substantial Impact